 - Valid Passport: A student’s passport must be valid for at least six (6) months beyond their period of stay in the U.S. (unless exempt by country-specific agreements).

-- Nonimmigrant Visa Application, Form DS-160 Confirmation Page: Students can find helpful information on how to complete the Form DS-160 on the DOS ‘Frequently Asked Questions’ webpage and also an example of a Form DS-160 here.
+- Nonimmigrant Visa Application, Form DS-160 Confirmation Page: Students can find helpful information on how to complete the Form DS-160 on the DOS ‘Frequently Asked Questions’ webpage, and also an example of a Form DS-160 here.

 - DS-160 Application Fee Payment Receipt: Students are required to pay this fee before their interview.